$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 -

-Use remote Milvus if you need reliable storage, high availability, and the ability to scale out RAG workloads in your Open Data Hub environment.
+Use remote Milvus if you need reliable storage, high availability, and the ability to scale RAG workloads in your Open Data Hub environment.

 Overview of Milvus vector databases